 When cortisol production increases beyond a healthy baseline, it blunts your body’s sensitivity to insulin.
 This means you need more insulin during those hours in order to keep your blood sugar in your goal range.

-As soon as you wake up in the morning, your body produces a surge of cortisol, explains the Society for Endocrinology.
+As soon as you wake up in the morning, your body produces a surge of cortisol.
 This surge is critical for simply starting your day and functioning fully now that you are awake!

 You can read the post “How to Avoid High Morning Blood Sugars” for more information and practical tips for dealing with morning highs.